FuelLabs/sway-applications/fractional-NFT/SPECIFICATION.md

 1. Allows for a user to sell their fractionalized tokens back to the contract if
     1. A buyback has been initiated

-##### `purchase_ownership()`
+##### `purchase_admin()`

-1. Allows for a user to purchase the token creator role for the token distribution if:
+1. Allows for a user to purchase token admin rights for the token distribution if:
+    1. A reserve price exists
-    1. The correct payment type and amount is provided
+    2. The correct payment type and amount is provided
-    2. The distribution has not ended
+    3. The distribution has not ended

 ### State Checks